kapouer/express-dom/README.md

 ## Methods

-* dom(input*)
+All arguments are optional.

+* dom(view, helper1, helper2, ...)
-  a buffer, a Readable stream, a string that starts with &lt;, or a local file path.
+  `view` is a buffer, a Readable stream, a string that starts with &lt;
+  or a local file path, that are resolved to input data.
-  If empty, uses current request to find local file path from app statics dir.
+  If empty, resolves to the pathname constructed from the current request and the 'views' app setting.
+  Helpers can be added or even replace the `view` parameter, and can return a promise.
+The last helper parses settings.view only if settings.input is null.
-  Returns a middleware that expect (req, res, next).
+  dom() returns a middleware that expect (req, res, next).
-  If no other methods are called, the middleware just sends that content.
+  If no other methods are called, the middleware just sends the input data.

-* .prepare(opts?, plugin, ...)
+* .prepare(opts, plugin1, plugin2, ...)
   load the DOM but no embedded scripts are run, and no assets are loaded.
   All arguments are optional.
 See below for description.
   Function plugin argument(s) are appended to the default list of plugins, or to the list given in opts.plugins.

-* .load(opts?, plugin, ...)
+* .load(opts, plugin1, plugin2, ...)
   load the DOM and run the scripts.
   All arguments are optional.
 See below for description.
   Function plugin argument(s) are appended to the default list of plugins, or to the list given in opts.plugins.

-* dom.acquire(page, cb*)
-  global method, called internally, exposed for convenience.

-* dom.release(page, cb*)
-  global method, called internally, exposed for convenience.

 ## Options